-Continuum Green Energy ("Continuum") is a renewable energy group based in India, founded in 2009 and focused on large-scale wind farms, which can be co-located with solar PV installations.
-The energy group consists of 15 subsidiaries and is one of the largest providers of renewable power to corporates in the commercial and industrial segment in India.
-It is currently supplying renewable power to more than 100 industrial customers from diverse industries spanning auto, industrial products, textiles, chemicals, pharma, steel, FMCG (fast moving customer goods), food, cement, and agriculture.
+Continuum Green Energy Ltd, Singapore ("Continuum") is a Singaporean renewable energy holding company.
+Part of the Continuum Green Energy group, through its fully owned subsidiary, Continuum Green Energy (India) Pvt Ltd, India, it focuses on large-scale wind farms, which can be co-located with solar PV installations, in India.
+The energy group consists of 25 subsidiaries and is one of the largest providers of renewable power to corporates in the commercial and industrial segment in India.
+It is currently supplying renewable power to more than 125+ industrial customers from diverse industries spanning auto, industrial products, textiles, chemicals, pharma, steel, FMCG (fast moving customer goods), food, cement, and agriculture.
 Continuum is building and connecting projects to high-capacity electricity grids or dedicated green electricity corridors to facilitate flexibly integration of the renewable energy projects.
 Around 50% of the electricity generated in the portfolio is related to customers while the other 50% is sold to the grid for general utility.
 Continuum is supplying all its generated electricity to the grid and does not have any standalone projects delivering electricity to customers directly according to the issuer.

-Continuum has a total portfolio of 2.0 GW, with an operating capacity of 757.4 MW across six renewables projects in the states of Gujarat, Maharashtra, Madhya Pradesh and Tamil Nadu.
-While five out of six of these plants are wind farms, the Periyapatti plant in Tamil Nadu is a wind farm co-located with solar PV arrays.
-This plant is India's largest wind and solar co-located power project, with 148 MW of wind and 78.8 MW of solar.
-Further wind projects are under construction, at two new locations and one existing location, and will add an additional 428.0 MW.
+Continuum has a total portfolio of 4.0 GW spread across in the states of Gujarat, Maharashtra, Madhya Pradesh, Tamil Nadu, Karnataka, Rajasthan, and Telangana, with an operating capacity and under construction capacity of 1,299.8 MW across seven renewables projects.
+Among the projects, the Periyapatti plant in Tamil Nadu and Rajkot - III plant in Gujarat, are wind farms co-located with solar PV arrays.
+These plants are among India's largest wind and solar co-located power projects, with 148 MW of wind and 78.8 MWp of solar in Periyapatti plant and 99.9 MW of wind and 140 MWp of solar in Rajkot - III plant.
 Within 3-5 years Continuum targets a capacity of up to 4 GW.
-Plans include developments in new states in India as well as cross-state electricity generation1.
+Plans include developments in new states in India as well as cross-state electricity generation.1